 As enterprises collect more and more data that must be backed up regularly, many are turning to backup solutions with continuous data protection (CDP) features to minimize data loss.

 CDP allows you to record and back up changes to virtually all of your data, from employee and customer files to application data to databases.
-As many enterprises have infrastructure that is hypervisor-based, continuous data protection can also record changes to data in virtual machines.
+As many enterprises have infrastructure that is hypervisor-based, continuous data protection software can also record changes to data in virtual machines.
 Additionally, some CDP vendors make it simple to save changes to two separate locations; for instance, one copy onsite for quick recovery and a second copy located elsewhere for robust disaster recovery needs.

 Whether you need to roll back your system to recover data from before corruption occurred or get the last clean version before a ransomware event, continuous data protection offers advantages over other methods of data backup.
 The primary benefit of CDP is a near-zero recovery point objective (RPO).
 The always-on nature of continuous data protection means your backup copy is continually up-to-date, so if you experience data loss, CDP can recover that data virtually in real-time.

 Another benefit of CDP is that it eliminates the challenges of the backup window, or the specific amount of time set aside to regularly back up data (such as overnight).
-Without continuous data protection, if new data is created—and then lost or corrupted—between these backup windows, it might be unrecoverable.
+Without continuous data protection, if new data is created—and then lost or corrupted—between these scheduled backup windows, it might be unrecoverable.
 CDP also protects against malware and ransomware, and can greatly minimize the risks of deliberate sabotage or data deleted by accident.

 Continuous data protection isn’t the end-all, be-all of backup, however.
 It does bring with it a number of challenges to consider.
 First of all, it requires physical disk storage that offers fast performance and therefore can raise costs.
 As the data is stored on a server, that server could be a single point of failure.
 It’s critical to ensure high data availability to counteract that risk.
 Finally, CDP puts increased pressure on your data resources.
 Because every change or bit of new data is saved to backup in real-time, your data throughput is essentially doubled—which could potentially affect system stability or performance.